gsmendoza/napybara/README.md

 ## Finding all elements matching a selector

-Finally, `Napybara::Element#finder` adds a pluralized version of the finder.
+`Napybara::Element#finder` adds a pluralized version of the finder.
 For example,

 ```ruby
 let(:messages_page) do